Frequently Asked Questions about files and folders

 Manually deleting some registry enrties doesn't make a really clean machine.
 It is highly recommended using virtual machine software, so you can easily reset the virtual machine to a known clean state (and also don't have to worry if your install breaks the machine).

-Why some files are missing from the installation folder when performing an upgrade?
+Why some files/assemblies are missing from the installation folder when performing an upgrade?

 Usually, this behaviour occurs when performing an upgrade for versioned files (e.g. .DLLs, .EXEs, etc) when the file from the destination folder has a higher version than the source file.

-If during an upgrade operation there are files missing from the installation folder, then the next step to troubleshoot this is to create a verbose log of the installation process.
+If during an upgrade operation there are files/assemblies missing from the installation folder, then the next step to troubleshoot this is to create a verbose log of the installation process.

-since the same component with higher versioned keyfile
+component with higher versioned keyfile exists in your

 The upgrade process performs the following actions: